 You need to have a plan to get to your moon.

 The goal is a specific outcome, financial or otherwise.
-The plan is the series of actions that will get you there.
+The plan is a series of actions that will get you there.

 Types of goals include: